 I just knocked out 3 parties in 4 days.
 I’m exhausted.
 I knew the only way to make it through this marathon entertaining would be to plan ahead, reuse and let a few party OCD quirks go.
+So here are my tips for back to back entertaining.
 You can see a post of the first party I threw (with Lauren’s help here).
 I was actually very lucky that Lauren was involved because it really set up my next two parties better than I had even planned.
 The parties were planned backwards which meant that the party I knew about and planned first was my mother in law’s birthday but it ended up to be the last party to happen (and what all but one picture in this post are from).
 I made the banner above and went ahead and put it up on the wall.
 So it was there for all the parties.
 I wouldn’t normally have done this, but I knew that I wouldn’t really have time to decorate on the day of this party so it had to be up ahead of time.
-Since the first party wasn’t really held in the room where this wall is, I didn’t feel like i had to match all the colors to it.
+Since the first party wasn’t really held in the room where this wall is, I didn’t feel like I had to match all the colors to it.
 People are happy to be invited to your house.
 Do what you can and don’t worry if things to match perfectly.
 You care more then they do.

 This cheese set up was from my second party and right next to the wall with the Cake Day sign.
 It had to match (at least a little) but this was supposed to be easy and not too fussy or formal.
 It is absolutely true that if you have white dishes, your entertaining will be much easier.
 I used this runner (which was made for our Operation Shower table – the post is still coming.
 I’ve totally been lagging on it!
 But here is a great wrap up if you want to see it now) to at least bring some pink down to the table.
 And Lauren had brought these white flowers and small vases from her house for our get together a few nights before but they were the perfect addition to this table.
 They added height and life but the smell was not overpowering at all.
 This get together was just cocktails so I did this really easy spread of cheese, fruit and chocolate.
 Sorry about the blurry quality of the photo.
 This was an iphone picture and was the only one I took.